Two-Dimensional Homogeneous Fermi Gases

 To extract the occupation $f(\vec k) = A_k \cdot \tilde{n}(\vec k)$ from the momentum distribution $\tilde{n}(\vec k)$, we use the $k$-space area $A_k = 16 \pi / \text{D}^2 $ of a single $k$-mode in a box potential with diameter D. This allows us to directly observe Pauli blocking in our non-interacting Fermi gas, which manifests itself in a unity occupation of $k$ modes around $k = 0$, followed by a drop in the occupation at the Fermi wave vector $k_F$ (Fig.~\ref{fig:FermiGas}(j)).

 Next, we quantitatively determine the chemical potential and the temperature of the gas by fitting our data with the Fermi distribution

 The free parameters of the fit are the temperature $T$, the chemical potential $\mu_0$ and an overall amplitude $\zeta$ which accounts for systematic errors in the determination of $\tilde{n}(\vec k)$ and $A_k$.
 The fit is in excellent agreement with the data (Fig.~\ref{fig:FermiGas}(j)) and yields a chemical potential $\mu_0 = k_B\SI{148.8\pm 2.6}{\nano\kelvin}$, a temperature $T = \SI{46.7\pm 2.2}{\nano\kelvin}$ and $\zeta = 1.05\pm0.06$, where the errors denote $1\sigma$-confidence intervals of the fit.
 The dominant sources of systematic errors on the amplitude of $f(k)$ are the \SI{2}{\percent} uncertainty of the radial trap frequency $\omega_r$, the \SI{7}{\percent} uncertainty in the density calibration and the \SI{4}{\percent} uncertainty in the determination of the ring diameter D from the in situ images.
 The fit results translate to $T/T_F = \num{0.31\pm 0.02}$, $\mu_0/\hbar \omega_z = 0.250\pm0.005$, and a Fermi wave vector $k_F =\SI{1.93\pm0.02}{\micro\meter^{-1}}$.
-This is in very good agreement both with the Fermi wave vector deduced from the mean density $k_{F,\bar{n}} = \sqrt{4\pi \bar{n}_{\text{2D}, \uparrow}} = \SI{1.86\pm0.08}{\micro\meter^{-1}}$ and the temperature and chemical potential obtained for a similar evaporation depth in the EOS measurement shown in Fig.~\ref{fig:2DEOS} (red solid line) \footnote{We chose this evaporation depth since we want $k_F$ to be small enough that the full momentum distribution is captured by the field of view of the imaging system.}.
+This is in very good agreement both with the Fermi wave vector deduced from the mean density $k_{F,\bar{n}} = \sqrt{4\pi \bar{n}_{\text{2D}, \uparrow}} = \SI{1.86\pm0.08}{\micro\meter^{-1}}$ and the temperature and chemical potential obtained for a similar evaporation depth in the EOS measurement shown in Fig.~\ref{fig:2DEOS} (red solid line) \footnote{We chose a low evaporation depth, despite the fact that we achieve our lowest $T/T_F$ at higher Fermi energies, since we want $k_F$ to be small enough that the full momentum distribution is captured by the field of view of the imaging system.}.
 We note that the fitted temperature is an upper bound, affected by fluctuations in the particle number and the inhomogeneity of the density distribution, which is smaller than \SI{11}{\percent} of the mean density \cite{Supp}.
 This value includes both the actual density inhomogeneity due to the presence of the harmonic potential used for the matter wave focusing and artifacts due to imperfections of the imaging beam.

+When measuring the momentum distribution for varying densities, see Fig.~\ref{fig:Fig4}(a), we observe that the occupation at low momenta saturates to values close to unity for densities ranging from $\SI{0.25}{\micro\meter^{-2}}$ to $\SI{0.5}{\micro\meter^{-2}}$.
+This clearly shows Pauli blocking in momentum space \cite{Mukherjee17}.